-Initially I set up this website primarily to promote my book 'Fishing Afloat', but it now does far more than that.
-As a result I must point out that some of the links to external websites are affiliate links which means that I receive a small commission on any purchases you make through that link.
+Initially I set up this website primarily to promote my book 'Fishing Afloat' (which is now out of print), but it now does far more than that.
+As a result I must point out that some of the links to external websites are 'affiliate links' which means that I receive a small commission on any purchases you make through that link.
+Particularly, as an Amazon Associate I earn from qualifying purchases.

 I've chosen the linked-to companies with care, believing them all to provide good products and customer service.
 However I cannot guarantee that this is so, nor be held responsible for any consequences should any of them fail to meet your expectations.